clvoloshin/RL_Algos/research/slitherin/README.md

 <img src="https://github.com/clvoloshin/RL_Algos/blob/master/research/slitherin/media/body.png" width="250" height="150">,<img src="https://github.com/clvoloshin/RL_Algos/blob/master/research/slitherin/media/head.png" width="250" height="150">,<img src="https://github.com/clvoloshin/RL_Algos/blob/master/research/slitherin/media/food.png" width="250" height="150">

-**Sparsity is to conserve system memory in case**
+*Note: sparsity is to conserve system memory in case memory is scarse*

 In the 1 snake case, the list is then of shape (3,8,8).
-However in the multi-snake case, it's (number of snakes + 1, 8,8).
+However in the multi-snake case, it's (number of snakes + 1, 8,8), taking the form (Snake 1 body, Snake 1 head,..., Snake N body, Snake N head, food).

-I believe this will generalize better to multi-snake scenarios (and beyond) because the network need not learn anything about color/gray and multiple snakes can be represented by adding additional channels using the same stucture.
+I believe this will generalize better to multi-snake scenarios because the network need not learn anything about color/grayscale and can rely solely on the presense or absense of a snake, allowing multiple snakes to be represented by adding additional channels using the same stucture.

 I use the following neural network and hyperparameters